mjfusa/Samples/electron/getstarted/readme.md

  Excel’s Data Streamer  [Excel Data Streamer](https://support.office.com/en-us/article/What-is-Data-Streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f) add-in supports capturing, visualizing, and analyzing real-time sensor data in Excel.

 The Excel Data Streamer does this using the [App Service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/app-services) feature of Windows 10.
+App Services are a lightweight inter-app communication mechanism for Windows Applications (Win32 and UWP).

 This sample demonstrates how you can connect your Electron app with the Excel Data Streamer.

 This sample will use several features of the Windows 10 platform including:
 * App Service
-* The bundling of a Win32 app (Electron app) and UWP app (App Service) is the same MSIX package.
+* The bundling of a Win32 app (Electron app) and UWP app (App Service) in the same MSIX package.
 * Extended Capabilities:
   * runFullTrust
   * extendedBackgroundTaskTime

 This sample will use several Electron / Node.JS  features including:
-* Calling native Windows Runtime APIs from JavaScript
+* Calling native Windows Runtime APIs from JavaScript using [NodeRT](https://github.com/NodeRT/NodeRT).
-* Conversion of an Electron app into a standalone Win32 app.
+* Conversion of an Electron app into a standalone Win32 app using [electron-builder](https://www.electron.build/).

 # Architecture